 - Teaching language

 Spring.
-Offered first week of spring semester 2019.
+First week of spring semester.
+Offered spring 2019.

 Professor Roger Bivand, Department of Economics